 This diploma of higher education has two stages, each comprising 120 credits.

-- You’ll start Stage 1 with a 60-credit introductory module with a focus on health science.
-You’ll follow this with a further 60-credit introductory module, either with a focus on psychology or a focus on natural sciences.
+- You’ll start Stage 1 with a 60-credit introductory health sciences module.
+You’ll follow this with a further 60-credit human biology, psychology or broad science module.

 - Next, in Stage 2, you’ll study two 30-credit health science modules plus a 60-credit online module designed to develop your practical science skills.

 At Stage 2, you’ll start with a human biology module and a module that focuses on understanding mental health.
 You’ll conclude the stage with the development of your practical science skills.